-In 2015, The Bachelor of Science in Computer Engineering program offered at the Redmond campus was accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
-This accreditation action extends retroactively from October 1, 2012
+In 2015, DigiPen's Bachelor of Science in Computer Engineering degree program was accredited by the Engineering Accreditation Commission of ABET, www.abet.

 In 2015, DigiPen (Singapore) was approved to move from Pixel Building, 10 Central Exchange Green, to SIT@SP Building, 510 Dover Road.